xhlgr/SourceProtection/README.md

 ## SourceProtection

-Removes View Source tab and (if pageForms is installed the edit-Form tab) & History tab from menu and disables action=edit function for users with no edit permissions.
+1.1.0 Removes View Source tab and (if pageForms is installed the edit-Form tab) & History tab from menu and disables action=edit function for users with no edit permissions.
 It will also block the viewing of the readonly form.

+1.1.1 Added more actions for user without edit permissions to protect the source  of a page more thoroughly.

 ### Compatibility